tylertitsworth/5th-age-srd/Classes/Fighter.md

 If the escalation die is 3+, the second _spinning charge_ attack deals full damage.

+### Tactical Defense Line

+Flexible melee attack; Once per battle

+**Triggering Roll:** Any natural even roll

+**Effect:** Gain a bonus to all defenses equal to your Intelligence modifier until the start of your next turn.

+#### Champion Feat

+If you are wielding a shield, you can also grant the bonus to an adjacent ally.

 ### Sword of Destiny

 Flexible melee attack